 IEML is the result of many years of fundamental research under the direction of professor Pierre Lévy, fourteen years of which were funded by the Canadian federal government through the Canada Research Chair in Collective Intelligence at the University of Ottawa (2002-2016).
 In 2021, IEML is the only metalanguage that has the following properties:

 - it has the semantic expressive power of a natural language

 - it has the syntax of a regular language

 - Its semantics is computable because it is a function of its syntax

 In other words, it is a “well-formed symbolic system”, which consists of a bijection between a set of relations between signifieds, or meanings (a language), and a set of relations between signifiers (an algebra).
 IEML expressions can be manipulated by a set of symmetrical and automatic operations.

 IEML ontologies and labelling systems are interoperable by design.

-On the basis of its unique properties, IEML can be used as a concept coding system that solves the problem of semantic interoperability in an original way, lays the foundations for a new generation of artificial intelligence and also leads the way toward a reflexive collective intelligence.
+On the basis of its unique properties, IEML can be used as a concept coding system that solves the problem of semantic interoperability in an original way, allows information systems to reflect multiple point of views, lays the foundations for a new generation of artificial intelligence and leads the way toward a reflexive collective intelligence.
 IEML complies with Web standards and can be exported in RDF.